EU steelmakers unhappy with EU conditions on Glenstrata deal

-LONDON (Reuters) - EU steelmakers said Europe’s antitrust conditions for Glencore (GLEN.L) to go ahead with its $33 billion takeover of Xstrata XTA.L are not sufficient to prevent the dominant influence of one zinc supplier.
+LONDON, Nov 22 (Reuters) - EU steelmakers said Europe’s antitrust conditions for Glencore to go ahead with its $33 billion takeover of Xstrata are not sufficient to prevent the dominant influence of one zinc supplier.

-The European Commission (EC) cleared the world’s largest diversified commodities trader to complete the $33 billion deal but said it must scrap an exclusive European zinc sales agreement with producer Nyrstar NYR.BR..
+The European Commission (EC) cleared the world’s largest diversified commodities trader to complete the $33 billion deal but said it must scrap an exclusive European zinc sales agreement with producer Nyrstar.

 Zinc, used in metal alloys and to prevent corrosion, is a metal where Glencore and Xstrata would be particularly strong as a combined entity.